AstroMined/quiz-app/repo_summary.md

 @router.post("/token")
 async def login_for_access_token(form_data: OAuth2PasswordRequestForm = Depends(), db: Session = Depends(get_db)):
+    """
+    Endpoint to authenticate a user and issue a JWT access token.

+    Args:
+        form_data: An OAuth2PasswordRequestForm object containing the user's login credentials.
+        db: A database session dependency injected by FastAPI.

+    Raises:
+        HTTPException: If the username or password is incorrect, or if an internal server error occurs.

+    Returns:
+        A dictionary containing the access token and the token type.
+    """
     try:
         user = authenticate_user(db, username=form_data.username, password=form_data.password)
         if not user: